maryzhao0111/255_project/_posts/2023-05-24-b-resources.md

 Looking for writing resources?
 You’re in luck!
 There're plenty of webpages and videos out there with helpful tips and tutorials.

-Here, I take the writing center at Stanford as an example of a great resource and include a list of additional resources (papers, books, and videos) at the bottom.
+Here, I take the writing center at Stanford as an example of a great resource and include a list of additional resources at the bottom.

 ## Stanford Hume Center for Writing and Speaking